umbraco/UmbracoDocs/Implementation/Controllers/index.md

 * Umbraco.Web.Editors.UmbracoAuthorizedJsonController
 * Umbraco.Web.WebApi.UmbracoAuthorizedApiController

-All implementations of SurfaceControllers inherit from the base classes:
+All implementations of Authorized Controllers must inherit from one of these the base classes:

 `Umbraco.Web.Mvc.UmbracoAuthorizedController`